• Skip to primary navigation

 A white and gold christmas tree with white florals, gold florals, white ornaments and gold ornaments.

-Christmas is my favorite time of year and there's nothing I look forward to more than decorating the tree.
+Christmas is my favorite time of year, and there's nothing I look forward to more than decorating the tree.
 This is our first Christmas in our new home with vaulted ceilings in the foyer, making it the perfect place for our show-stopping 12-foot tree.
-I stuck to my favorite neutral color scheme, white and gold, which pairs lovely with the rest of our home decor.
+I stuck to my favorite neutral color scheme, white and gold, which pairs nicely with the rest of our home decor.
 This tree is filled with elegant and timeless ornaments to use for years to come.

 O Christmas tree, O Christmas tree, Such pleasure do you bring me.

 Decorating a tree of this stature can seem intimidating, but below I have listed several guides to help bring your vision to life.
 You can use these guides for years to come, making decorating your tree effortless!
-In this post, I will teach how to decorate both a grand-sized Christmas tree and a standard-size Christmas tree.
+In this post, I will teach how to decorate both a grand-sized Christmas tree and a standard-sized Christmas tree.

 Jump to: